Israeli airstrike on Gaza school sheltering displaced people kills at least 18, including UN staff, Palestinian officials say - KESQ

 At Al-Aqsa Martyrs Hospital, footage shows trucks and ambulances transferring injured people and bodies to the hospital.
 The emergency room floor is overcrowded with the injured while medical teams struggle to provide aid.

-Nuseirat is one of Gaza’s most densely populated camps, and its population has swollen since the war began.
+Nuseirat is one of Gaza’s most densely populated camps, and its population has swelled since the war began.

-Since October 7, more than 41,000 people have been killed and 95,000 injured in Gaza, according to the latest figures from the Palestinian Ministry of Health.
+Since the October 7 Hamas attack on Israel, more than 41,000 people have been killed and 95,000 injured in Gaza, according to the latest figures from the Palestinian Ministry of Health.
 CNN cannot verify casualty numbers.
 Medical records in the war-torn enclave do not differentiate between civilians and militants killed.

 Earlier Wednesday, an Israeli bombardment killed one child and six other people in the Qizan Al-Najjar area, near Khan Younis, according to Gaza’s Civil Defense.
 That followed an overnight strike on a family home in the town of Khuza’a, east of Khan Younis, where at least 11 people were killed, according to the Civil Defense.